b0mbays/continuously_casting_dashboards/README.md

 4. Once the custom repository is added, you can install the integration through HACS.
 You should see "Continuously Cast Dashboards" in the "Integrations" tab.
 Click on "Download" to add it to your Home Assistant instance.
 5. Restart Home Assistant to load the custom integration.
 6. Setup your devices inside the configuration.yaml file, follow the steps from the configuration section below.
 4. Restart again to start the integration.

-### **Manual**

-1. Copy the `ha_continuous_casting_dashboard` folder into your `custom_components` directory within your Home Assistant configuration directory.
-2. Restart Home Assistant to load the custom integration.
-3. Configure the integration in your `configuration.yaml` file (see the "Configuration" section below).
-4. Restart again to start the integration.

 <br/><br/>